CopenhagenCityArchives/KildeviserSearchSDK/readme.md

 Information about the specific collections can be found by using the collection id, here for example collection 2: http://www.kbhkilder.dk/api/collections/2/info

 ##Building and testing
+To build and test the code run `gulp watch`, and go to http://localhost:8080/examples/example.html

-To minify the source code run `gulp minify`.
+To minify the source code run `gulp build`.

 To run the tests (using Karma) run `karma start`.